17 Tactics to Create Engaging & SEO-Friendly Content

 2. Related Keyword List

-During your keyword research you’ll also discover related keywords – ones that when properly implemented will show relevancy to the post/page’s target keyword(s) and theme.
+During your keyword research, you’ll also discover related keywords.
+These are the ones that, when properly implemented, demonstrate the content’s relevancy to the target keyword(s) and theme.

 Spend time creating this list of related keywords.
-It will be vital to your overall strategy – especially after some other things are done that cater more to the writing side versus the SEO side.
+It will be vital to your overall strategy, especially after some other things are done that cater more to the writing side versus the SEO side.

-3. Engaging & Optimized Title Tags (Headlines) Supersede Everything
+3. Engaging And Optimized Title Tags Supersede Everything

-You can have the best piece of content in the world, but if the title tag/headline is not engaging, not many people will notice.
-Genius copywriters like Ray Edwards say that you have a mere two seconds to garner attention with your headline.
+You can have the best piece of content in the world, but if the title tag is not engaging, not many people will notice.

-First, for SEO purposes, you must use the target keyword(s) – as close to the front as possible.
-And keep that title around 60 characters.
+First, try to use the target keyword(s) as close to the beginning as possible, and keep that title around 60 characters.

 Next, the title must do one or all of the following: